twizlar12/MakersBnB/README.md

 7. Until a user has confirmed a booking request, that space can still be booked for that night.

 **Nice-to-haves**

 8. Users should receive an email whenever one of the following happens:

--- They sign up
+-- They sign up.
--- They create a space
+-- They create a space.
--- They update a space
+-- They update a space.
--- A user requests to book their space
+-- A user requests to book their space.
--- They confirm a request
+-- They confirm a request.
--- They request to book a space
+-- They request to book a space.
--- Their request to book a space is confirmed
+-- Their request to book a space is confirmed.
--- Their request to book a space is denied
+-- Their request to book a space is denied.

 9. Users should receive a text message to a provided number whenever one of the following happens:

--- A user requests to book their space
+-- A user requests to book their space.
--- Their request to book a space is confirmed
+-- Their request to book a space is confirmed.
--- Their request to book a space is denied
+-- Their request to book a space is denied.
--- A ‘chat’ functionality once a space has been booked, allowing users whose space-booking request has been confirmed to chat with the user that owns that space
+-- A ‘chat’ functionality once a space has been booked, allowing users whose space-booking request has been confirmed to chat with the user that owns that space.
 -- Basic payment implementation though Stripe.

 **User Stories**